 Knowing how to recruit and retain millennials is essential to compete in today’s job market.
 Why?
 Because they make up the largest segment of the workforce and they are the fastest-growing group of workers.
 For example, by the year 2025, millennials are projected to make up 75 percent of all employees in the United States.
 In addition, it has been noted that many millennials bring a unique skill set (largely in tech) and important, worthwhile viewpoints to the workplace.

-Who Exactly is Considered to be a Millennial?
+Who Exactly is Considered to Be a Millennial?

 Millennials are defined as individuals born between 1981 and 1997.
 They are often derided as enigmatic, non-committal, and generally difficult to please.
-Though these are broad, and unfair, characterizations, it is worth noting that surveys have shown 91 percent of millennials only expect to stay in their current job for three years or less.
+Though these are broad and unfair, characterizations, it is worth noting that surveys have shown that 91 percent of millennials only expect to stay in their current job for three years or less.
 In addition, 45 percent of companies report higher turnover rates among millennial workers when compared to workers in other generations, according to MindTickle.com.

 Millennials Find Jobs Differently